Skip to content

 # From MCP Inspector export

-assay import --format mcp-inspector user_session.json
+assay import --format inspector user_session.json

 # Output: